Log-in to print your own copies or browse using the "view a sample" link.

 OSCAR Staff Code of Conduct

 Our original Code of Conduct has been adopted by many OSCAR operators.
 This is an updated version (2013), that incorporates feedback from the sector and from external agencies such as the MSD OSCAR Assessor team.
 This is a ready-to-use document that complies with key requirements in the Accreditation Standards for OSCAR and gives a straight-forward outline of the role of staff in OSCAR services, including personal conduct, duty of care and professional boundaries.
 Print copies $3 each ($5 non members).

 Staffing - the right people & the right processes

 Staffing has a major impact on the day to day quality of an OSCAR service.
-As most OSCAR employment is part-time or casual, finding and retaining suitable staff can be a constant challenge and there can be a fair bit of paper work.
+Most OSCAR work is part-time or casual, so finding and retaining suitable staff can be a constant challenge and there can be a fair bit of paper work.
 To make this a manageable task we focus on a few key documents to get your employment relationships off to a good start.

 Even if you are already well-established as an OSCAR employer, we recommend you read on or use this employer self-assessment checklist for an overview of our employment essentials.